 “We are planning to conduct a population-based study on a huge number of people to collect evidence and strengthen the use of AYUSH interventions,” Vaidya Rajesh Kotecha, secretary, AYUSH ministry, said.

 The working group will consult the World Health Organisation (WHO) to provide training to its researchers for the study. “… The study will be divided into three parts — general public, frontline workers and Covid-19-positive patients,” a senior official from the ministry said anonymously.
 “We have already received the approval of 1,80,000 people for participation through state governments.
 Many more nominations are coming,” he said.

-The official said that the design of the study had been made in consultation with various epidemiologists and health experts, including from the Indian Council of Medical Research, Public Health Foundation of India and National Institute of Epidemiology.
+The official said that the design of the study had been made in consultation with various epidemiologists and health experts, including those from the Indian Council of Medical Research, Public Health Foundation of India and the National Institute of Epidemiology.

 Further, the ministry also plans to conduct clinical trials on traditional herbs Ashwagandha, Guduchi and Mulethi to find out if they can prevent COVID-19.

 The Ministry of AYUSH issued a clarification on its advisories, one of which appears in a portable document file (PDF) above.
 “These measures are advised based on the principles of approach in (the) respective medical system(s) to such viral diseases where respiratory involvement is evident.
 These advisories neither claimed effective treatment for coronavirus nor suggested any specific drug to combat coronavirus.
 The personal hygienic measures and a few herbal preparations which may be helpful to maintain health are indicated in the advisory.
 It was also advised that the use of these preparations should be done in consultation with registered practitioners from the respective systems of medicine,” the ministry said.